ad-ops/aoc-2023-rust/README.md

 ## Day 3
 I started making a plan to do a lookup in a hashmap for the coordinates, but then I forgot about that and just iterated over everything.
 Would be interesting to see the performance differences...

+## Day 4
+Was a pretty nice and standard task.
+This time building structs to handle the input.